GrieferAtWork/KOSmk4/readme.md

 	- User-space ring 3
 	- Emulation of instructions not natively supported
 		- `rdfsbase`, `rdgsbase`, `wrfsbase`, `wrgsbase`
-			- These IA-32e instruction are also provide to 32-bit user-space as easy and intuitive way of reading/writing the `%fs` / `%gs` base addresses
+			- These IA-32e instruction are also provide to 32-bit user-space as an easy and intuitive way of reading/writing the `%fs` / `%gs` base addresses
 		- `cmpxchg`, `cmpxchg8b`, `xadd`
 		- `cmovcc`, `cpuid`, `nop` (multi-byte)
 		- `sfence`, `lfence`, `mfence`